 The Runx well was located next to a mound called Kruisberg ‘cross mountain’.
 During the High Middle Ages this mound became a pilgrimage site.
 That was after a statue of Virgin Mary was found in the fields nearby.
 The statue was handed over to the local church but it miraculously returned to the fields, there where the Runx well was located.
 After a merchant, who was saved at sea by worshiping this Virgin Mary statue, had built the Chapel of Our Lady for Distress on top of the Kruisberg, things went crazy.
+Calling Virgin Mary for help when at sea, is logical.
+She is the patron of sailors and fishermen.
 It became and stayed a very popular place of pilgrimage, even after the chapel had been destroyed in 1537, and even after the new Protestant religion cleaned up everything, i.e. the remains of the ruined chapel and of the Runx well.
 As extreme measure, the Protestant authorities excavated the whole Kruisberg-mound in 1769.
 Again, it did not help.
 Pilgrimage continued.
 It was, mind you, the Catholic church that finally played down the pilgrimage in the beginning of the nineteenth century.
 But a century later, this same church renovated the place again.
 In 1930 they built a brand new Chapel of Our Lady for Distress, placed a statue of Saint Willibrord on the site, and, in the footsteps of the Danish warlord Rorik, they restored the well again.
 It is a popular place of pilgrimage to this very day.
 And a place we very much recommend to visit when you hike the Frisia Coast Trail.

 After the death of feared Rorik, in 882 another Viking warlord entered the stage.
 It was Godfrid the Sea-King, also named Godfrid duke of Frisia.
 He received West Frisia in fief from king Charles the Fat.
 Godfrid built his stronghold near Egmond.
 Also the castle at the town of Uitgeest is mentioned in the mid-twelfth century as a possible citadel of Godfrid.
 It was the death of Godfrid the Sea-King a few years later already, that opened the door for the Frisian noblemen to step in.
 This was the start of the rise of the dynasty of the Gerulfings.
 And it was all thanks to a treacherous murder.
 The assassination was documented in the Annales Fuldenses, and went as follows.